remysealswarchild/CSV-to-STDF-Converter/README.md

 - Python 3.11 (already provided via `.venv`).
 - `pip` (bundled with the Python interpreter) so you can install from `requirements.txt`.
+- Tkinter (bundled with standard CPython on Windows/macOS; install `python3-tk` on Linux distros) for the GUI.
 - Windows PowerShell is assumed for the commands below; translate to your shell if needed.

 ### Install Dependencies